 - the applicant’s future career goals;

 - what s/he hopes to learn through the Academic Leadership Fellows Program; and

 - how the applicant would like to make a difference through leadership in academic pharmacy and higher education.

 The registration fee for the Academic Leadership Fellows Program is $9,950, which includes program tuition, curriculum, speakers, leadership texts, some meals, a one-year subscription to the Harvard Business Review, the Challenge Discovery exercise and the Gallup Clifton Strengths exercises, and registration for the AACP INterim and Annual Meetings.
 Travel, lodging and most meal costs are the responsibility of the Fellow and/or college or school.
-AACP allows the program tuition to be paid in two installments, the first by June 15, 2020, and the second on July 15, 2020.
+Prior to the start of the program, AACP will email the Fellow their registration invoice in May with full payment requested by the end of July.

 Creating a Future Leader